tchiotludo/akhq/README.md

           basic-auth-password: {{password}}
 ```

-### KafkaHQ configuration
+### AkHQ configuration

 #### Pagination
-* `kafkahq.pagination.page-size` number of topics per page (default : 25)
+* `akhq.pagination.page-size` number of topics per page (default : 25)

 #### Topic List
-* `kafkahq.topic.default-view` is default list view (ALL, HIDE_INTERNAL, HIDE_INTERNAL_STREAM, HIDE_STREAM)
+* `akhq.topic.default-view` is default list view (ALL, HIDE_INTERNAL, HIDE_INTERNAL_STREAM, HIDE_STREAM)
-* `kafkahq.topic.internal-regexps` is list of regexp to be considered as internal (internal topic can't be deleted or updated)
+* `akhq.topic.internal-regexps` is list of regexp to be considered as internal (internal topic can't be deleted or updated)
-* `kafkahq.topic.stream-regexps` is list of regexp to be considered as internal stream topic
+* `akhq.topic.stream-regexps` is list of regexp to be considered as internal stream topic
-* `kafkahq.topic.skip-consumer-groups` disable loading of consumer group information when showing topics (`true`), default is to load the information
+* `akhq.topic.skip-consumer-groups` disable loading of consumer group information when showing topics (`true`), default is to load the information

 #### Topic creation default values

 These parameters are the default values used in the topic creation page.

-* `kafkahq.topic.retention` Default retention in ms
+* `akhq.topic.retention` Default retention in ms
-* `kafkahq.topic.replication` Default number of replica to use
+* `akhq.topic.replication` Default number of replica to use
-* `kafkahq.topic.partition` Default number of partition
+* `akhq.topic.partition` Default number of partition

 #### Topic Data
-* `kafkahq.topic-data.sort`: default sort order (OLDEST, NEWEST) (default: OLDEST)
+* `akhq.topic-data.sort`: default sort order (OLDEST, NEWEST) (default: OLDEST)
-* `kafkahq.topic-data.size`: max record per page (default: 50)
+* `akhq.topic-data.size`: max record per page (default: 50)
-* `kafkahq.topic-data.poll-timeout`: The time, in milliseconds, spent waiting in poll if data is not available in the
+* `akhq.topic-data.poll-timeout`: The time, in milliseconds, spent waiting in poll if data is not available in the
   buffer (default: 1000).

 ### Security
-* `kafkahq.security.default-group`: Default group for all the user even unlogged user.
+* `akhq.security.default-group`: Default group for all the user even unlogged user.
 By default, the default group is `admin` and allow you all read / write access on the whole app.

 By default, security & roles is enabled by default but anonymous user have full access.
 You can completely disabled